 What Not To Do When You’re Feeling Overwhelmed

-I created this self-care guide to address a common lifestyle challenge for many — feeling overwhelmed.
+I created this self-care guide to address a common lifestyle challenge for many entrepreneurs — feeling overwhelmed.

 In one day I received 5 reader emails seeking tips related to overcoming feelings of overwhelm and handling stress.
 When I see trends in reader feedback of that magnitude I know it’s a sign that it’s a pressing topic for many others as well.